wp-plugins/content-metadata-widget/readme.txt

 .cmdcategories::before
 .cmdtags::before

 Uses the CSS ::before pseudo-element to control text before each metadata element.
 Override the defaults in your own custom css.
+For example, the default text before the date is "Posted on:" If you wish to change that to "Article Date:", you would add the following style to your custom CSS.

+.cmddate::before {
+    content: "Article Date: ";
+}

+The same concept applies to the other elements.

+Q: Can I show it only on pages or only on posts?
+A: You should use a plugin such as Conditional Widgets or any similar plugin to control where this widget is displayed.

 == Screenshots ==
 1. Widget settings